terales/blackbird-docs/src/content/docs/eggs/remote.md

 ---
-title: Remote use cases
+title: Remote.com use cases
-description: An Egg with the potential to create Remote-related Birds
+description: An Egg with the potential to create Remote.com-related Birds
 sidebar:
-  label: Remote
+  label: Remote.com
   order: 3
-  hidden: true
+  hidden: false
 ---

 ### Eggs: Starting Points for Your Birds

 In Blackbird, Eggs are the seeds or blueprints for your workflows.
 They represent the initial ideas that have the potential to become fully-fledged Birds.

 In this Egg-guide, let's explore some options to integrate [Remote.com](https://docs.blackbird.io/apps/remote/) with different apps.
-Find **Downloadable Eggs** under each use case - download JSON workflows to import into your Nest, make any desired adjustments, and **fly**.
+Find **Downloadable Eggs** under each use case - download JSON workflows to [import into your Nest](https://docs.blackbird.io/eggs/remote/#importing-eggs), add your connections, make any desired adjustments, and **fly**.

 ## Use cases

 ### TBMS resource to Remote employment

+> TBMS refers to Translation Business Management Systems.
+Apps such as Plunet, XTRF or Bureau Works fall under this category.

 The Bird shown below creates a new employment in Remote as soon as a new Resource has been set as Active in Plunet.

 ![PlunettoRemote](../../../assets/docs/eggs/PlunetResourceActivatedCreateRemoteEmployment.png)

-- <a href="https://docs.blackbird.io/downloads/Plunet_resource_activated_to_Remote_Employment.json" download>On Plunet resource activated create Remote employment</a>
+- Download Egg: <a href="https://docs.blackbird.io/downloads/Plunet_resource_activated_to_Remote_Employment.json" download>On Plunet resource activated create Remote employment</a>
-- <a href="https://docs.blackbird.io/downloads/Remote_employment_completed_set_Plunet_resource_Active.json" download>On Remote employment completed set Plunet resource active</a>
+- Download Egg: <a href="https://docs.blackbird.io/downloads/Remote_employment_completed_set_Plunet_resource_Active.json" download>On Remote employment completed set Plunet resource active</a>

 ### TBMS Invoices to Remote